kwicktom/scripts/buildtools/README.md

-##Scripts to build javascript (minified) packages from a set of src files with options
+##Scripts to build js packages from a set of src files with options

 ###Usage